 - Business and human rights: Analysing the impact of corporates’ operation to human rights, including fostering the creation of National Action Plan on Business and Human Rights.

-- Internet and human rights: Researching on the implication of technology advancement towards human rights protection, including but not limited to the issues related to governance of internet content, data privacy protection, communication surveillance, and cybersecurity.
+- Internet and human rights: Researching on the implication of information and communication technology advancement towards human rights protection, including but not limited to the issues related to governance of internet content, data privacy protection, communication surveillance, and cybersecurity.

 Apart of research activities, ELSAM also routinely publishes its Human Rights Report, Human Rights Journal “DIGNITAS”, and Human Rights Documentation Analysis “ASASI”.